astrohart/MFR/MFR.FileSystem.Validators.Tests/README.md

 Asserts that the
 [ShouldSkip](#M-MFR-FileSystem-Validators-ProjectFileValidator-ShouldSkip 'MFR.FileSystem.Validators.ProjectFileValidator.ShouldSkip')
-method returns `true` when passed the pathname of a file that is guaranteed not to exist on the disk.
+method returns `true` when passed the pathname of a file that is guaranteed not to exist on the file system.

 ##### Parameters